nymtech/CensorshipMeasurements/README.md

 ## OONI-Probe tests for the Nym network

 This repository introduces a new type of Go test for Nym network censorship.
 Our tests are performed using the [OONI probe](https://ooni.org/).
-First, the test evaluates the connectivity to the to the validator API, which is a necessary step to allow users access to the Nym network, as it allows the Nym client to retrieve vital information such as the list of active relay nodes, gateways, their topology, and the necessary credentials for network access.After successfully fetching the list of available gateways in the initial test, a second test is conducted to determine the reachability of these gateways.
+* First, the test evaluates the connectivity to the to the validator API, which is a necessary step to allow users access to the Nym network, as it allows the Nym client to retrieve vital information such as the list of active relay nodes, gateways, their topology, and the necessary credentials for network access.
+* After successfully fetching the list of available gateways in the initial test, a second test is conducted to determine the reachability of these gateways.
 Since the Nym network topology mandates that packets are routed through a gateway before entering the mixnet, being able to connect to at least one